 - 1.1.
 The application seeks full planning permission for 25 dwellings on a site allocated within the Local Plan in Tuddenham St. Martin for approximately 25 dwellings. - 1.2.
 The application is being presented to Planning Committee South for determination at the request of the Head of Planning and Coastal Management due to its significant public interest from members of the public, the Parish Council, a neighbouring Parish Council and Ward Member. - 1.3.
+The application was first considered by Planning Committee South on 23 January 2024 when Members resolved to carry out a site visit prior to the application being reconsidered. - 1.4.
 The recommendation is for authority to approve; the application complies with the allocation policy as well as other Development Plan policies and national and local guidance however requires completion of a S106 Agreement prior to its formal determination.